8 Ways To Live Better With CLL | MyLeukemiaTeam

 1. Stay Physically Active

-Research has shown that exercise and physical activity improves fatigue, quality of life, and immune system function.
+Research has shown that exercise and physical activity can improve fatigue, quality of life, and immune system function.
 Staying active is considered by many health care professionals to be an important component of cancer care.

-Ask your health care provider for a referral to a physical therapist who can design an exercise program that is right for you.
+Ask your health care provider for a referral to a physical therapist who can design an exercise program that’s right for you.

 2. Eat a Balanced Diet

-The Leukemia & Lymphoma Society recommends a diet with plenty of fruits and vegetables, low-fat protein and dairy, whole grains, and olive oil or other healthy oils.
+The Leukemia & Lymphoma Society says that the best diet for CLL includes plenty of fruits and vegetables, low-fat protein and dairy, whole grains, and olive oil or other healthy oils.
 Avoid foods with trans fats or added sugar, and try not to eat more than 2,300 milligrams of sodium (salt) each day.

 Along with a nutritious diet, consider adopting these beneficial habits:

-• Avoid caffeinated beverages if you experience nausea or acid reflux.
+• Skip caffeinated beverages if you experience nausea or acid reflux.

-• Avoid smoking to improve cancer treatment outcomes, decrease side effects from treatment, and lower the risk of cancer returning or spreading to secondary cancers.
+• Avoid smoking.
+By staying away from cigarettes, you improve cancer treatment outcomes, reduce side effects from treatment, and lower the risk of cancer returning or spreading to secondary cancers.

-If you drink alcohol, drink in moderation, and talk to your oncologist about your alcohol consumption.
+If you drink alcohol, do so in moderation, and talk to your oncologist about your alcohol consumption.

 3. Get Enough Sleep and Rest

-Good sleep hygiene can help you sleep better:
+Good sleep hygiene can help you sleep better.
+Try these strategies:

-• Keep your bedroom cool, and have a fan nearby in case you need it.
+• Keep your bedroom cool, with a fan nearby in case you need it.

 • Sleep at similar times each day.

-• Don’t go to bed if you’re hungry or if you’re too full from eating.
+• Don’t go to bed if you’re either hungry or too full.

-• Sleep on a soft towel if you experience night sweats.
+• Sleep on a soft towel if you get night sweats.

 4. Stay Positive and Manage Stress

 A positive outlook can help you minimize stress and build resilience.
-It’s normal to have negative thoughts sometimes, and a cancer diagnosis can cause anxiety and depression.
-But you can take steps to maintain a positive attitude.
-Here are some things that can help you manage stress and stay positive:
+It’s normal to have negative thoughts sometimes, and a diagnosis of CLL can cause anxiety and depression.
+But you can take steps to maintain a positive attitude despite a cancer diagnosis.
+Here are some ways you can manage stress and stay positive:

-• Cultivate an attitude of gratitude, by focusing on things you’re grateful for — such as time with friends and family.
+• Cultivate an attitude of gratitude by focusing on things you’re thankful for, such as time with friends and family.

-• Do things you enjoy, like reading, listening to music, or watching upbeat movies.
+• Do activities you enjoy, like reading, listening to music, or watching upbeat shows.

 • Spend time in nature to recharge and refresh your outlook.

-• Find meaning in things outside of yourself, such as volunteering or helping others.
+• Find meaning outside yourself, perhaps through volunteering or helping others.

 • Learn techniques for managing stress, such as mindfulness training, yoga, or tai chi.